universalbit-dev/gekko-m4-globular-cluster/docs/android-termux.md

 ```

-the papertrade realtime and backtest mode are to be tested.
+the papertrade realtime and backtest mode are not tested.

 [nginx webserver (Termux)]()